ArchivesPortalEuropeFoundation/Topic-Detection/README.md

 # Topic-Detection
 Using machine learning approaches for automatic topic detection in a multilingual environment.

+Two main goals:

+tagging documents that have no topic associated, with one of the pre-defined topics given a user query, retrieve documents relevant for it

 ## Installation

 ### 1. Setup Environment